10 Snakes Which Are Pure Rainforest Spawn

 Source: iNaturalist user Tony Rebelo – CC BY-SA 4.0

-Unlike humans, this snake is unable to drive a car or fire a machine gun, but there’s one thing they’re clearly better at than us – surviving in inhospitable rainforests.
-As you can see from the image, its eyes are enormous.
-The parrot snake’s bulging eyes help it in the complex rainforest environment where every subtle movement and every unexplained flash of red could mean something.
-Its prey includes turniptail geckos (Thecadactylus rapicauda), anoles and poisonous Osteocephalus spinyback treefrogs.
+As you can see from the image, this species’ eyes are enormous.
+The parrot snake’s bulging eyes help it in the complex rainforest environment, where every subtle movement and every unexplained flash of red could mean something.
+Its confirmed prey includes turniptail geckos (Thecadactylus rapicauda), anoles and poisonous Osteocephalus spinyback treefrogs.

 10 Crowned false boa